harupy/data-engineer-nanodegree/projects/project1/README.md

 `users` table

-Extract and insert the following data
+Extract and insert the following data from `log_data`

 - `userId`
 - `firstName`